gmraju/Point-Cloud-Registration/README.md

-Make sure NumPy and SciPy and all other

-imported modules in the program are  are installed
+Make sure NumPy and SciPy and all other imported modules in the program are  are installed.